PTBF To Feature In 4 Intl Tournaments - UrduPoint

 PTBF To Feature In 4 Int'l Tournaments

-According to President, Pakistan Tenpin Bowling Federation, Ijaz ur Rehman announced the players to feature in four international tournaments between August to November.
+According to President, Pakistan Tenpin Bowling Federation, Ijaz ur Rehman the national players would feature in four international tournaments between August to November.

 Pakistani players would participate in the 22nd Asian Junior Tenpin Bowling Championship in Singapore from August 19 to 26 while in Storm Lucky Larsen Master Bowling Tournament at Helsingborg, Sweden from September 1 to 10.